Australia PR

 • Residence requirement: For citizenship eligibility, permanent residents must have lived in Australia for at least four years.
 Meeting these criteria improves the chances of a successful application.

-Australia PR requirements
+Australia PR Requirements

 A minimum score of 65 points is required to qualify for an Australia PR visa.
 Achieving a higher score on the eligibility assessment increases your likelihood of receiving an invitation to apply for Australia PR.
 Candidates scoring between 80 and 85 points may become eligible for a faster invitation process.
 There are multiple visa categories available for applying for Australia PR, each with its own specific eligibility criteria.
 However, the general eligibility factors include the following: